serverleader/shoutrrr/docs/services/teams.md

 # Teams

-!!! attention New webhook URL format only
+!!! attention "New webhook URL format only"
     Shoutrrr now only supports the new Teams webhook URL format with organization domain.
     You must specify your organization domain using:
     ```text